Harvard president Claudine Gay resigns amid plagiarism claims, backlash from antisemitism testimony

 Alan M. Garber, provost and chief academic officer, will serve as interim president until Harvard finds a replacement, the board said in a statement.
 Garber, an economist and physician, has served as provost for 12 years.

 “Rather than take responsibility for minimizing antisemitism, committing serial plagiarism, intimidating the free press, and damaging the institution, she calls her critics racist,” Rufo said on X, formerly Twitter.
-Rufo added that “this is the poison” of diversity, equity and inclusion ideology.
+“This is the poison” of diversity, equity and inclusion ideology, said Rufo, who has led conservative attacks on DEI both in business and in education.

-Critical race theory is a way of thinking about America’s history through the lens of racism.
-Scholars developed it during the 1970s and 1980s in response to what scholars viewed as a lack of racial progress following the civil rights legislation of the 1960s.
-It centers on the idea that racism is systemic in the nation’s institutions, which function to maintain the dominance of white people in society.

 Gay, in her letter, said it has been “distressing to have doubt cast on my commitments to confronting hate and to upholding scholarly rigor — two bedrock values that are fundamental to who I am — and frightening to be subjected to personal attacks and threats fueled by racial animus.”